NREL/disco/docs/source/debugging-issues.rst

 Debugging Issues
 ****************

-In this section, we are going to talk about the ways around DISCO/JADE for debugging issues encountered during the simulation/analysis processes.
+This section describes debugging techniques for issues encountered during the simulation/analysis processes.

 Using JADE
 ==========